Boise City and Owyhee Stage Road; 1864

 B) Don E. Eagleson and Country Club Subdivision

-A key selling point for the neighborhood was its proximity to the Hillcrest Country Club, particularly its newly completed back nine.
-Many real estate firms prominently marketed the country club as an amenity to entice prospective buyers.
-During the 1950s, '60s, and '70s, the Hillcrest neighborhood became home to many prominent members of Boise society, including Richard Wilcomb, Patricia Ann Jordan, J.L.
+A key selling point for the neighborhood was its proximity to Hillcrest Country Club—especially the newly completed back nine.
+Real estate firms frequently marketed the club as a premier amenity to attract prospective buyers.
+During the 1950s, ’60s, and ’70s, Hillcrest became home to many prominent Boise residents, including: Richard Wilcomb, Patricia Ann Jordan, J.L.
 Eberle, John Richard Jordan, Gordon and Barbara Brookover, E.F.
 Lessinger, William and Romaine Hon, Max Bell, Bill and Claire Chandler, Robert Copple, and Robert Hendren.

 Ground breaking for the 1957 Parade of Homes, Idaho Statesman, 1957.